jain-manisha/jain-manisha/README.md

 - 👀 I’m interested in learning front-end and back-end languages.
 - 🌱 I’m currently learning html and css.
 - 😄 Pronouns:she/her
-- ⚡ Fun fact:I love to travel ,and enjoy seeing unique places around world.
+- ⚡ Fun fact:I love to travel ,and enjoy seeing unique places around the world.

 <!---
 jain-manisha/jain-manisha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.